-Some people might say that they do not prefer it because of the desktop environment which is called Cinnamon, But it becomes more stable than ever and developers of that desktop spend a lot of time to make it better.
+Some people might say that they do not prefer it because of the desktop environment, which is called Cinnamon, But it becomes more stable than ever, and developers of that desktop spend a lot of time making it better.

 This distro is suitable for desktop computers since they need a good and easy graphical interface.